 As a rule, exporting products to another country requires the products to comply with the export regulations for the country it is leaving, as well as meet the destination requirements for the country it is entering.
 Having an accurate set of documents is necessary for this.
 If mistakes or non-compliance are made, the process may be slowed down, and, in some cases, the process may be time-consuming and costly to resolve.
 So it is highly important to recognize the causes of wrong export documentations.
 In order to maintain the shipment on time as well as ensure payment, accurate and consistent documentation is required.
 As part of the export transaction, additional documentation will be required too.
 These are dependent on the country of destination and the nature of the goods being shipped.
+For example, some products like Iranian apple, since they can be rotten if they are not in the ideal condition, have their own regulations.

 Your customer may ask you to change the value of a commercial invoice when you create it so that they can save money on import duties.
 But this is a mistake that you should be aware of.
 One of the situations in which the customer is not right is this one.
 It is illegal to make export documents that contain incorrect values for goods.